Cyphrme/Coze/README.md

 ### Coz Fields

-Coz defines standard fields for the objects pay, key, and coz.
+Coz defines standard fields for the objects `pay`, `key`, and `coz`.
 Applications may include additional fields as desired.
 While all fields are optional, omitting standard fields may limit compatibility.
 Binary values are encoded as [RFC 4648 base 64 URI canonical with padding truncated][RFC4648] (b64ut).
 JSON components are serialized into UTF-8 for signing, verification, and hashing.
 All JSON fields must be unique, and unmarshalling JSON with duplicate fields must result in an error.
-All timestamp values are suggested to be Unix time (UTC).
+All timestamp values should be UTC Unix time.

 #### All Coz Standard Fields